radianttap/Alley/README.md

 In case the request was successful, you would get the `Data` instance returned from the service which you can convert into whatever you expected it to be.

+Of course, with async/await, you will get `Data` directly.

-In case of failure, you get an instance of `NetworkError`.
+Either way — in case of failure you will get an instance of `NetworkError`.

 ### NetworkError